 Kelsie joined Triadelphia Vet Clinic in September 2013.
 She attended CCBC Essex where she earned her license as a Registered Veterinary Technician in 2009.
 She has always had a passion for horses.
 She grew up riding and competing in the hunter/jumper ring with her horse, Chance.
 In her spare time she enjoys riding whether it be jumping in the ring or enjoying the scenery of rolling acres.
 She got married in 2007, and currently lives locally with her husband, son, and loving pit-bull mix, Chawlie.

 Kim is an original employee from 2006.
 Kim graduated from CCBC Essex where she earned her license as a Registered Veterinary Technician.
 She has known the doctors here at TVC for many years and believes that they and the staff provide the best quality care for the animals.
 Kim is proud to be part of our family.
 After growing up locally in Carroll County, she settled there with her husband, three daughters and their son.
 Her house is never boring with her many pets from dogs and cats to even fish.

 Sue, Registered Veterinary Technician

-Sue graduated from Virginia Tech with a Biology degree in 1992.
-She started her career in the pharmaceutical industry working as a microbiologist in the Quality Control laboratory.
+Sue graduated from Virginia Tech with a biology degree in 1992.
+She started her career in the pharmaceutical industry working as a microbiologist in the quality control laboratory.
 From there she moved into the biotech industry, working in the analytical chemistry and biochemistry fields.
-She advanced in her career and became a Supervisor of Quality Assurance.
+She advanced in her career and became a supervisor of quality assurance.
 In 1996 she got her first dog, a Great Dane, which prompted an evaluation of career choices.
 During her last four years in this industry she went back to school and in 2001 received her Associate of Applied Science degree in Veterinary Technology.
 Sue currently works in both fields.
-Sue lives with her son and her 2 Great Danes.
+She lives with her son and her 2 Great Danes.

 Nicole, Registered Veterinary Technician